 sa-harvest is a configurable script for training SpamAssassin.
 It combines the process from How To Train SpamAssassin with automatic generation of the whitelist based on the contents of your ham inboxes and your outbox

-Support for mbox and mbx formats has not not tested on any serious level.
-Each requires a little extra configuration. if you feel like being a guinea pig, please let me know ahead of time, and expect some level of sharp edges.
+- Support for mbox and mbx formats has not not tested on any serious level.
+Each requires a little extra configuration. if you wish to test this, please review the script to understand exactly what it does, and expect some level of sharp edges.

-similarly, list of paths to mailboxes you consider ham, e.g.
+- similarly, a list of paths to mailboxes you consider ham, e.g.

 What It Does

 - builds a list of ham boxes, spam boxes, and sent boxes.

 - runs the learner for ham on the ham boxes, and spam on the spam boxes

 - builds a working list of “good” addresses based on from addresses in your ham boxes, the first person on the to line in the sent boxes (this is imperfect – ideally it would grab everything in the To: header but right now it just reads the first line, which produces lousy results if you sent to more than one person, are forwading mail, etc.), and previously cached “good” addresses.

 - filters that list to remove what’s in addressbook.negative

 - caches the clean results for future use

 - builds a new user_prefs by taking user_prefs.base and adding whitelist_from’s for all of the above